ROEL2407/Rijksmuseum_overzicht/README.md

 ```

 Use a local server to host the website.
 I use the Live server extension in Visual Studio Code to host.

+## Online version
+If you don't want to download everything, there's an online version for you [here](https://roel2407.github.io/Rijksmuseum_overzicht/spa/).

 ## Rubric
 For this assignment I'm being rated on the folllowing points: